jxxcarlson/machines/README.md

-Some experiments with various software machines.
+Some experiments in Elm with abstract machines.